allind/gutprotist-search/README.md

 If you don't know what the length of your reads is, this is a handy one-liner to estimate it: `gzip -dc {file.fastq.gz} | head -n 10000 | awk '{ if (NR%4==2){count++; bases += length}} END{printf "%3.0f\n", bases/count}'`

+**Activate the conda environment**

+This pipeline was devleoped alongside EukDetect.
+You can either install eukdetect completely as described in the [github](https://github.com/allind/EukDetect) or just the conda environment.
+Regardless, you need to activate the environment.

+`conda activate eukdetect`

 **Run snakemake directly**

 This is a snakemake worflow.
 Options for running are `runall`, `aln`, or `filter` as the target rule.